containers/buildah/docs/tutorials/02-registries-repositories.md

     # buildah --debug run $registry

-You can use `--debug` on any buildah command.
+You can use `--debug` on any Buildah command.

 The registry is running and is waiting for requests to process.
 Notice that this registry is a Docker registry that we pulled from Docker hub and we are running it for this example using `buildah run`.
 There is no Docker daemon running at this time.